 The challenges facing coastal Louisiana affect not only local citizens, but also the nation.
 The large-scale solutions to these challenges demand collaboration and commitment from various entities across all levels of government.

 Local, parish and state officials help to organize and facilitate citizen input throughout the planning process and help to identify secure sources of funding.

 Louisiana’s congressional delegation is also central in highlighting the accomplishments and unmet needs of our coastal program within the federal government.
-Through outreach to federal lawmakers, the CPRA helps to influence national policies affecting coastal.
+Through outreach to federal lawmakers, CPRA helps to influence national policies affecting coastal issues.

 South Louisiana is home to a vibrant industrial sector with an abundance of natural resources including fisheries, agriculture, forestry, and oil and natural gas.
 It’s no surprise that coastal Louisiana is an economic engine for the state and the country.

-The CPRA understands that economic stability, good jobs, and safety for workers and businesses in South Louisiana are a key component to a sustainable coast.
+CPRA understands that economic stability, good jobs, and safety for workers and businesses in south Louisiana are a key component to a sustainable coast.

 Local and national non-governmental organizations (NGOs) and community groups play an important role in the stewardship and promotion of Louisiana’s vibrant natural ecosystems.